ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Coding_Rules_and_Procedures.md

 We will use the [Contributing Guidelines for Project Hydra][4] with the following caveat:

 * A Pull Request must be reviewed and ultimately merged by a person that is not of the submitter's institution (i.e. Notre Dame cannot merge Notre Dame's work)
+* Don't merge a pull request unless the tests are passing in Travis CI.
 [1]:http://robots.thoughtbot.com/post/50655960596/sandi-metz-rules-for-developers "Sandi Metz' Rules for Developers"
 [2]:https://github.com/projecthydra-2013-partner-sprints "A Temporary Github Organization"
 [3]:https://github.com/projecthydra